dddiaz/dddiaz.com/content/post/ndam2021/index.md

 That information is vital to informing me how I should adjust my treatments.
 In this case I may want to have a snack, or lower the amount of insulin I may have for a meal, or avoid exercise without eating.

-There also gives a huge peace of mind when sleeping, because now if I am starting to go "low" while I am sleeping, and can have my phone alert me.
+This also gives me a huge peace of mind when sleeping, because now if I am starting to go "low" while I am sleeping, and can have my phone alert me.
-Hopefully waking me and averting a disaster.
+(Hopefully waking me and averting a disaster.)
 That can be a huge relief for people who live alone, or parents of kids of type 1.

 >Needless to say, the single biggest improvement to my diabetes management has been the continuous glucose monitor.

 ## Insulin
 Insulin is the hormone my body does not produce.
+Insulin is produced in the pancrease by Beta Cells.
 Insulin is what allows glucose to traverse the cell membrane and be used by your cells.
 Insulin is what brings down blood sugars.